sbcrypt/sbcrypt.github.io/ch01/ch01_lesson1.2.md

 This is called **Kerckhoffs' Principle:**

-> A cryptosystem should be secure even if everything about it is public—except the key.
+> <span style="color: blue; font-weight: bold;">A cryptosystem should be secure even if everything about it is public—except the key.</span>

 Alright—Lesson 1.2 is now complete!
 We're all warmed up to hit modular arithmetic and historical ciphers.